Email, unauthenticated SMTP for Campus printers, web services, etc...

 requires an encrypted connection:

-Limits: Since this is a shared resource on the campus, there is a limit of 50 connection per server and 100 messages per connection.
+Limits: Since this is a shared resource on the campus, there is a limit of 50 connections per server and 100 messages per connection.

 Configure a desktop email client to use Outbound-Relays to send outgoing messages